New Great Game

-In the late 1990s, some journalists used the expression "New Great Game" to describe what they proposed was a renewed geopolitical interest in Central Asia based on the mineral wealth of the region.
+New Great Game describes a renewed geopolitical interest in Central Asia.

-The name is a reference to the original Great Game, the term used by historians to describe the 19th-century political and diplomatic competition between the British and Russian empires for territory and influence among Central Asian states.
-The term "Great Game" itself had entered into more widespread use following the Soviet invasion of Afghanistan.
+The original Great Game was the 19th-century political and diplomatic competition between the British and Russian empires for territory and influence among Central Asian states.
+The term entered into widespread use following the Soviet invasion of Afghanistan in 1979.

 History

 Continuation of Great Game or Second Great Game

 The "original" Great Game is traditionally seen as ending with the Anglo-Russian Convention of 1907, when the British and Russian Empires had formally defined their frontiers and ended their rivalry over Afghanistan, Persia, and Tibet.
-In 1987, Karl E. Meyer wrote that the Great Game continued after 1907, citing the Russian involvement in the Persian Constitutional Revolution supported by Britain.
+In 1987, Karl E. Meyer wrote that the Great Game continued after 1907, citing the Russian involvement against the Persian Constitutional Revolution; Russia was supported by Britain in this endeavour.

 Some historians view events from the Russian Civil War and Soviet wars in Asia in the Interwar period, and categorize them as a continuation of the original Great Game, or as a second Great Game up to the mid-20th century.
 According to Morris, in a review of a history book by Meyer and Brysac,the Raj more or less bows out, the Tsar is removed and the Great Game is diffused into a miasmic free-for-all among the states.
 Now Americans, Germans, Chinese and Soviet Russians throw themselves into the power vacuum of Central Asia, to many theorists the heartland of the world, and riddled with symbolism.Historian David Noack writes that the Great Game resumed from 1919 to 1933 as a conflict between Britain and the Soviet Union, with the Weimar Republic and Japan as additional players.
 Noack calls it a "Second Tournament of Shadows" over the territory composing the border of British India, China, the Soviet Union and Japanese Manchuria.
 To Britain, the Germans appeared to be a secret Soviet ally.
-In 1933–1934 it "ended with Mongolia, Soviet Central Asia, Tannu-Tuva and Xinjiang isolated from non-Soviet influence."
+In 1933–1934, it "ended with Mongolia, Soviet Central Asia, Tannu-Tuva and Xinjiang isolated from non-Soviet influence."